adobe/aepsdk-campaign-ios/Documentation/MIGRATION.md

 This document is a reference comparison of ACPCampaign (1.x) APIs against their equivalent APIs in AEPCampaign (3.x).

-If explanation beyond showing API differences is necessary, it will be captured as a "Note" within that API's section.
+If an explanation beyond showing API differences is necessary, it will be captured as a "Note" within that API's section.

 For example: